Junaid734/phone/README.md

 # phone
-Iphone is better than other
+Iphone is better than other phones.